By James H. Kinkead

-On the morning of November 5, 1870, news was flashed around the civilized world that the Overland Express train which had left San Francisco the previous morning, carrying the gold to the miners at Virginia City, had been “held up” and robbed near Verdi, a station about ten miles west of Reno, and that over $40,000 had been taken from the Wells-Fargo strong box by masked men heavily armed.
+On the morning of November 5, 1870, news was flashed around the civilized world that the Overland Express train which left San Francisco, California the previous morning, carrying gold to the miners at Virginia City, Nevada had been “held up” and robbed near Verdi, a station about ten miles west of Reno, and that over $40,000 had been taken from the Wells-Fargo strongbox by masked heavily armed men.
 This being the first train robbery on the Pacific Coast, it almost took away the public breath, and for a while caused great excitement and much newspaper comment on two continents.

 The hold-up occurred in this manner: Just as the train pulled out of the Verdi station it was boarded by five masked men.
 Two of them climbed into the cab of the engine and covered the engineer and the fireman with six-shooters.
 The engine was surrendered at once.
 Another boarded the front platform of the express car, while two others took possession of the rear platform.
 After the train had proceeded about half a mile east of Verdi, the men on the engine ordered the engineer to whistle “down brakes.”
 This was before the days of air-brakes and one short blast of the whistle brought the brakemen to the platforms, where they began the work of setting the brakes.
 This was also a signal to the three men on the express car to cut the bell-rope and pull the coupling pin at the rear of the car.
 As soon as this was done the engineer was ordered to “give her steam,” which he did at once, and when Conductor Marshall went forward to ascertain what had caused the stoppage of the train, he discovered he had lost his engine, mail car, and express car.